pisan343/hello/README.md

 - compiler warnings
 - cppcheck warning for memory leaks
 - cpplint warnings for lines longer than 80 characters
+- can create and work with GitHub

+## Setting up CLion

+1. Enable CLion plugins: cppcheck, cpplint, GitHub and Git Integration

+2. Install the underlying programs (cppcheck, cpplint, git).
+  * For Windows, this is best done using https://www.msys2.org/
+  * For Mac, this is best done using https://brew.sh/

+3. Create  GitHub account.

+4. Configure CLion via Settings > Version Control

+5. Copy the contents of main.cpp from this project to your own CLion project.
+You should see cppcheck and cpplint warnings on the right gutter for main.cpp If you do not see the warnings, check your configuration

 ## Starting a new GitHub project